Rrojas93/TronSnakes/README.md

 ## Version History

+### V0.2.0
+* Launcher now actually launches the selected game.
+* Added basic functionality to snake game.
+    * Snake is drawn to screen with a length of 3 cells as a starting point.
+    * Movement can be controlled with arrow keys on the keyboard.
+    * There still isn't any food for the snake to pick up.

 ### V0.1.0
 * Initial version of the project.
 * Contains a very basic GUI which generates a list of games from the games directory.